raminf/RoboNope/README.md

 - [Litespeed](https://www.litespeedtech.com/products/litespeed-web-server) (14.5%)
 - [Node.js](https://nodejs.org) (4.2%)

 This version works with `nginx`.
-We will be releasing a separate version for Apache with the same functionality.
+Plan is to release separate versions for other servers with the same functionality.

 ## Features